tehw0lf/Wabbajack-on-Linux/README.md

 - after quitting and reopening Wabbajack the nexusmods download pages do not render and a right click inside the window causes both the page and Wabbajack to crash.
 Current fix: reinstall Wabbajack - the reset-and-run script does this automatically
 - the nexusmods download pages are flickering while loading - Current fix: none yet
+- the nexusmods captcha is not loading - Current fix: wait / reinstall Wabbajack.
+This issue is rare but can occur

 ### CLI